AdrianL3/cse15l-lab-reports/Blog_Post1.md

 ## `cd` no arguments
 ![Image](cd_no_args.png)

 When provided no arguments, the command changes the directory to the `home` directory of the local device.
-In my case, my absolute path was `/Users/adrianlaksana/Coding/lecture1`  and was brought back to the `home` directory.
+In my case, my absolute path was `/Users/adrianlaksana/Coding/lecture1`  and was brought back to the `home` directory `/Users/adrianlaksana`.
 This command outputs no error.

 ## `cd` with path to directory
 ![Image](cd_directory.png)